johnkmeas/image-mass-crop/README.md

 ## Getting Started

-Currently this gulpfile is setup to resize and optimize all images in **./assets/images/home**.
+Currently this gulpfile is setup to resize and optimize all images in **./assets/images/large**.
 Load that up with some images and run the script.
-All outputted images will be found in **./images/home**.
+All outputted images will be found in **./images/large**.

+Feel free to created additional folders inside of the **./assets/images/** folder for your needs and modify gulpfile.

 You will need a computer with Node installed.